Fethiye Tours

 How far is Fethiye from Dalaman Airport?

-Fethiye is about 45 km from Dalaman Airport (DLM).
-The transfer usually takes 45–60 minutes, depending on traffic.
+Fethiye is about 45 km from Dalaman Airport (DLM), with transfers usually taking 45–60 minutes depending on traffic and your final destination.

 Is Fethiye closer to Antalya or Marmaris?

 Fethiye is generally closer to Marmaris than Antalya.
-As a rough guide, Marmaris is about 2 hours away and Antalya about 3 hours away, depending on traffic and your exact starting point.
+As a rough guide, Marmaris is about 2 hours away and Antalya about 3 hours away by road.

 Is Fethiye’s Blue Lagoon free to enter?